Kong/kong/site/app/_includes/pages/docs.md

       keepalive: 60000
 ```

-The `plugins_enabled` array describes the plugins that the server should support system-wide (the order is irrelevant).
+The `plugins_available` array describes the plugins available that can be used by the server.
 Then you can configure which Plugin to install to which API by using the `/plugins/` API endpoint.
 Plugins that haven't been added to `plugins_enabled` won't be executed.

+**Note**: Make sure that every node in the cluster has the same `plugins_available` property value.

 # Scalability